-- HPV can affect men as well.
-The virus causes 95% of anal cancer, about 64% of oropharyngeal (tonsils, throat, base of tongue) cancers, and rarer cancers, such as penile cancers.
+- HPV can affect men.
+The virus causes 90 percent of anal cancer, about 60% of oropharyngeal (tonsils, throat, base of tongue) cancers, and rarer cancers, such as 50 percent of penile cancers.

 - There is currently no approved screening test for HPV in men.
-If a man is concerned or has any questions, he should speak to his doctor or medical practitioner.
+If you are concerned or have any questions, you should speak to your doctor or medical practitioner.

 HPV can also affect transmen.
-Cervical screening is the best way to detect HPV in transmen and should be discussed with their doctor or health professional.
+Cervical screening is the best way to detect HPV in transmen and should be discussed with your doctor or health professional.